Policy last updated

 Emergency Maintenance Program

-When schools conduct routine maintenance and an unforeseen maintenance issue arises, schools may apply to the VSBA for assistance through the Emergency Maintenance Program (EMP).
+When schools conduct routine maintenance and an unforeseen maintenance issue arises, they may apply to the VSBA for assistance through the Emergency Maintenance Program (EMP).

-The EMP targets unforeseen maintenance matters, posing immediate and serious health and safety risks that the school does not have funds to address.
+The EMP targets unforeseen critical repairs costing $5,000 or more, posing immediate and serious health and safety risks that the school does not have sufficient funds to address.

-For detailed guidance on the Emergency Maintenance Program, refer to the Emergency Maintenance Program Guidelines in the Guidance tab.
+For detailed guidance, examples and additional information on the Emergency Maintenance Program, refer to the Emergency Maintenance Program Guidelines in the Guidance tab.

 Make-Safe Program

-The VSBA’s Make-Safe Program assists schools that have sustained damage through an ‘incident’ or ‘event’.
+The VSBA’s Make-Safe Program assists schools that have sustained damage through an ‘incident’ or ‘event’ (see definitions below).
 Schools in this situation must ensure the safety of everyone onsite and contact the DET Incident and Security Operations Centre on 1800 126 126.

 Schools should then contact the Make-Safe service provider on 1300 133 468 to respond to the incident.
 The VSBA, through its service provider, will make the site of the ‘incident’ or ‘event’ safe for staff, students and the community.
 Under certain circumstances, the program may reinstate school facilities to an operational standard.

 Reinstatement works will be subject to a second approval process by the VSBA.
-This is initiated at the completion of the Make-Safe works and will only be applicable in circumstances where:
+This is initiated at the completion of the Make-Safe works and will only be applicable in certain circumstances.

 For detailed guidance on the Make-Safe Program, refer to the Make-Safe Program Guidelines in the Guidance tab.

-Schools should conduct regular maintenance of their school grounds following the Asset Management Roles and Responsibilities Framework and their School Maintenance Plan (where applicable).
+Schools are required to conduct regular maintenance of their school grounds following the Asset Management Roles and Responsibilities Framework and their School Maintenance Plan (where applicable).

-Further information on the Safe Tree Program can be found in the Safe Tree Program Guidelines in the Guidance tab.
+For detailed guidance on the Safe Tree Program, refer to the Safe Tree Program guidelines in the Guidance tab.

 For information about trees and vegetation affected by capital building projects, refer to the department’s policy on Tree Removal and Replacement.